Learning Center

 The uses for highlighter tape are limitless.
 Here are a couple more suggestions:

-- Have students highlight the topic sentence/main idea sentence in each paragraph or section of text.
+Have students look for something specific within the text.
+For instance, students might highlight the topic sentence/main idea sentence in each paragraph or section of text.

 In addition to a functional instructional tool, Carla points out that the highlighter tape just makes the process more fun!
 “The kids loved the tape,” she said.
 Her plan is to reuse the highlighter tape every week.
 (She had the students save their tape by adhering it to the inside cover of their LA book where it could be found easily later.)